madhsridh/Sociorest/README.md

 # Sociorest
-Project aimed at helping like-minded people socialize
+Project was aimed at helping like-minded people socialize, based on their interests.